vikasyadavvvv/JavaScript-Interview-Coding-Questions/README.md

 ```

-## 8.Write a JavaScript program to find the largest element in a nested array.
+## 8. Write a JavaScript program to find the largest element in a nested array.
 ```javascript
 function findLargest(arr){
     return Math.max(...arr.flat(Infinity))